-Winter Wren populations have generally been stable, and possibly experienced a small increase between 1966 and 2014, according to the North American Breeding Bird Survey.
+Winter Wrens are common throughout their range and their numbers were fairly stable from 1966 to 2015, according to the North American Breeding Bird Survey.
 Partners in Flight estimates a global breeding population of 11 million with 99% spending part of the time in the U.S., and 91% in Canada.
 This is a U.S.-Canada Stewardship species, and rates an 8 out of 20 on the Continental Concern Score.
-Winter Wren is not on the 2014 State of the Birds Watch List.
+Winter Wren is not on the 2016 State of North America's Birds' Watch List.

 - North American Bird Conservation Initiative, U.S. Committee.
 2014.
 State of the Birds 2014 Report.
 U.S. Department of Interior, Washington, DC.